Maroon 5: 2007–2008: It Won't Be Soon Before Long

 After recording for eight months, Maroon 5's second album It Won't Be Soon Before Long, was released worldwide in May 2007 by A&M Octone Records.
 Levine described the follow-up to Songs About Jane is "sexier and stronger", gaining inspiration from iconic 80s artists such as Prince, Shabba Ranks, Michael Jackson and Talking Heads.
 Ann Powers writing for Los Angeles Times said It Won't Be Soon Before Long is "An icy-hot blend of electro-funk and blue-eyed soul that works its cruel streak with the confidence of Daniel Craig's James Bond".
 Before its release, "Makes Me Wonder" was the No. 1 selling single and video on iTunes.
 It was also the No. 1 selling album, with more than 50,000 digital pre-sales.
 After its release, the album broke iTunes sales records its week of release, selling over 101,000 copies.
 The first single "Makes Me Wonder", was released to radio March 27, 2007.
-The song debuted at number 84 on the Billboard Hot 100, the lowest debuting single of the group's five chart entries.
+The song debuted at number 84 on the Billboard Hot 100.
 In the first week of May, the single skyrocketed from a lowly position of No. 64 to No. 1, the biggest jump in Billboard history at the time.
 "Makes Me Wonder" has also achieved No. 1 on Billboard's Hot Digital Songs, Pop 100, and Hot Dance Club Play charts.